aragon/protocol-backend/packages/app/README.md

-# Aragon Court backoffice app
+# Aragon Protocol backoffice app

-This is a React app that aims to serve a UI to read data from an Aragon Court instance.
+This is a React app that aims to serve a UI to read data from an Aragon Protocol instance.

 ### Instances